forcedotcom/go-soql/README.md

    // whereClause will be: WHERE (Name__c LIKE '%-foo%' OR Name__c LIKE '%-bar%')
    ```

 1. `notLikeOperator`: This tag is used on members which should be considered to construct field expressions in where clause using `NOT LIKE` comparison operator.
 This tag should be used on member of type `[]string`.
-Used on any other type, this tag will be ignored.
+Used on any other type, `ErrInvalidTag` error will be returned.
 If there are more than one item in the slice then they will be combined using `AND` logical operator.
 Example will clarify this more:

    ```
    whereClause, _ := MarshalWhereClause(QueryCriteria{